Whether or not there’s a best lip balm, what’s most important is knowing what you’re putting on your lips.

 Could This Be The Best Lip Balm For You?

-DappChap has launched it’s lip balm line and we’re so convinced it’s the best lip balm for you that we’re offering a two-pack to you free.
+DappChap has launched it’s lip balm line and we’re so convinced it’s the best lip balm for you that we’re offering you a two-pack via Amazon at 25% off

-Normally, our two-pack of the best lip balm you’ll find online retails for $13.95, but to prove our product and become your go-to source for skin protection, preservation and anti-aging, we’re only asking you to cover shipping.
+Normally, our two-pack of the best lip balm you’ll find online retails for $10.99, but to prove our product and become your go-to source for skin protection, preservation and anti-aging, we’re making it even more affordable for you.

 To learn more about the health and grooming products you use each day, keep up to date with the men’s health blog.